 The Development Stages

 Human life is categorized into 5 development stages.
 From the day infant is born to old age.
-Here are all the stages mentioned in human development class 11 notes:
+Here are all the stages mentioned in the human development class 11 notes:

-Age Range of Infancy is 0-2 years old
+The age range of Infancy is 0-2 years old

 - The newborns are governed by reflexes which are defined as automatic responses to stimuli.

 - Some of the reflexes include walking, yawning, blinking, etc.

 - Children can hear immediately after birth and they respond well to touch and can hear as well.

 - Jean Piaget believed that children are like little scientists as they actively explore the world around them and try to gain an understanding of the same.